mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 ### Retention using activity date

+_Not an official metric.
+This section is intended solely as an example of advanced usage._

-GUD's canonical retention definitions are all based on ping submission dates rather than logical activity dates taken from client-provided timestamps, but there is interest in using client timestamps particular for `n`-day retention calculations for mobile products.
+GUD's canonical retention definitions are all based on ping submission dates rather than logical activity dates taken from client-provided timestamps, but there is interest in using client timestamps particularly for `n`-day retention calculations for mobile products.

 Let's consider Firefox Preview which sends telemetry via Glean.
 The